 - Cooling Pumps for PEM Fuel Cells – Manned Space Flight Applications

 Liquified Natural Gas (LNG)

 Barber-Nichols designs and produces cryogenic Vapor Return Compressors for LNG terminals and Low Pressure LNG Fuel Pumps for high horsepower engine applications.
 Vapor Return Blowers transfer LNG vapor from the onshore storage facilities back to the ships for ullage pressure control during unloading.
-BNI’s Vapor Return Blowers provide a variety of benefits including cold box insulation to eliminate ice build-up, proprietary thermal isolation features to allow rapid starts with a minimal chill down and variable speed operation for enhanced control.
+BN’s Vapor Return Blowers provide a variety of benefits including cold box insulation to eliminate ice build-up, proprietary thermal isolation features to allow rapid starts with a minimal chill down, and variable speed operation for enhanced control.
 LNG fuel pumps are compact, economical, and will endure thousands of start/stop cycles, providing many years of maintenance-free operation.